 Many people take hormones as part of a gender transition.
-Trans people must think about their reproductive options before they start hormones.
-Hormones may change their bodies so they can not make children.
-It is important to know the other possible risks and side effects that can happen before you start taking hormones.
+You must think about your reproductive options before you start hormones.
+Hormones may change your body so you can not make children.
+You need to know the other risks and side effects that can happen before you start taking hormones.

 In the case of hormones, talk to your healthcare provider about your goals.
 You can start and stop hormones if you want to try them for a while.
 Some people try them for a few weeks or a few months to see how they feel.
 You can stop and restart anytime, but it’s a good idea to do it under a doctor’s care.